 PUBLIC HEARINGS AND PUBLIC COMMENT

-Every bill is assigned to a committee, and every bill receives a public hearing where members of the public can submit comment on the legislation.
-Committee hearings are open to the public and are a terrific opportunity for the public to offer comment, insight, expertise and experience on proposed legislation.
+Every bill in Massachusetts is assigned to a committee, and every bill receives a public hearing where members of the public can submit their opinions on it.
+Committee hearings are open to the public and a terrific opportunity for the public to offer comment, insight, expertise and experience on proposed legislation.
+It’s your turn to weigh in on whether the bill should advance through the legislative process.
 Your comments are needed and wanted.

-As of now, the State House is closed to the public and public hearings are online and conducted virtually.
-Testifying in person may require you to pre-register and testify virtually.
+As of now, public hearings in the State House will be hybrid, and conducted virtually.
+You may be able to participate in the hearing in person (in Boston) or virtually.
 Information on how to participate virtually can be found on the hearing page of the state legislature’s website.

 TIPS FOR PUBLIC COMMENT AND TESTIMONY

-These tips may be helpful in writing your comment:
+These tips may be helpful in writing your comment on legislation:

 - Provide your name, residential address, town